Skip to content

 return VEl.input(oninput=self.on_input, type="text", value=self.text.value)

-6. context_state_box - which is shared accross components down the tree from the first component that uses it, but requires manual updates
+6. context_state_box - which is shared across components down the tree from the first component that uses it, but requires manual updates